Techtonique/nnetsauce/README.md

 This package does Machine Learning by using various (advanced) combinations of single layer neural networks.
 Every model in `nnetsauce` is based on the component $g(XW + b)$, where:

-- $X$ is a matrix containing the explanatory variables and (optional) clustering information about the individuals
+- $X$ is a matrix containing the explanatory variables and (optional) clustering information about the individuals.
+The clustering methods available are the _k-means_ and a _Gaussian Mixture Model_.
 - $W$ constructs the nodes in the hidden layer from $X$
 - $b$ is an optional bias parameter
 - $g$ is an activation function such as the hyperbolic tangent (among others)